Fresh summer herbs used in their best form: in a fresh herb butter, with cheese and baked to perfection for this flatbread recipe!

 - Stretch dough (using your hands or with a rolling pin) and then place the dough onto the baking sheet and stretch it to fill the baking sheet.
 Cover the dough with the kitchen towel (or plastic wrap) and let sit for 10 minutes.

-- Spread/scatter the butter over the dough leaving about 2 inches in between each little spread of butter.
+- Spread the herb butter over the dough leaving about 2 inches in between each little spread of butter.

 - Scatter the shredded mozzarella, then the fresh mozzarella and parmesan/romano cheese around the dough, then add the tomatoes.